Webhooks

 Payment verification

-• Send a GET request from your backend system to the /payments/{id} endpoint, where {id} is the payment ID.
-If the request is successful, it returns the full payment object.
+1. Send a retrieve payment request from your backend system to the /payments/{id} endpoint, where {id} is the payment ID.
+If the request is successful, Paidy returns the full payment object.

 Test Webhooks